fernand0/err-weather/README.md

 err-helloworld
 --------------

-This is a trivial plugin which is mainly used for unit and integration testing of the core errbot code.
+This is a plugin which can check the data at OpenWeatherMap (needs an API key) and shows the current weather an the prediction for the following days.